pagopa/terraform-azurerm-v4/IDH/postgres_flexible_server/README.md

 # Postgres Flexible Server

-Module that allows the creation of a postgres flexible based on a library of server configuration
+Module that allows the creation of a postgres flexible based on a library of server configuration.
+Also handles:
+- Database creation
+- Geo-replication and private DNS registration

 ## IDH resources available